'You can’t use up creativity. The more you use, the more you have.' Maya Angelou, author, poet, civil rights activist.

 'Design creates culture.
 Culture shapes values.
 Values determine the future.’
 Robert L Peters, designer and author.

-Through the topic-based syllabus ‘Cornerstones Maestro’ and through our UP (Unlocking Potential) enrichment projects.
+Through Kapow projects and (Unlocking Potential) enrichment projects.

 Through a variety of creative and practical activities, pupils will gain the knowledge, understanding and skills needed to engage in a process of designing and making.

 - use research and develop design criteria to inform the design of innovative, functional, appealing products that are fit for purpose, aimed at particular individuals or groups;